-Each graduate program at KU requires letters of recommendation.
+Most graduate programs at KU require letters of recommendation.
 Most programs have incorporated online letters of recommendation as part of their application.
 You will be asked on page 5 of the application for the names and e-mail addresses of your references.
 Once you submit the request, e-mails will be sent to your recommenders giving them instructions on how to complete their recommendation.
 If you are not prompted for information about your recommenders on page 5 of the application, this means the program you are applying to does not accept letters of recommendation online.
 If you have any questions about your program's requirements, please contact the program directly.
 You may download the recommendation form if your recommenders are unable to complete the form online.

-If you are admitted you will be required to submit an official transcript for GPA and degree conferral verification by your second semester enrollment.
+You may attach a scanned version of your official transcript from your undergraduate institution, as well as a scanned version of official transcripts from any post-baccalaureate institutions.
+Please note: A printout from a student portal is NOT considered to be an official copy of your transcript.
+If you are admitted you will be required to submit a final official transcript for GPA and degree conferral verification by your second semester enrollment.
 In order for transcripts to be considered official, they must be sent directly from the institution.
 KU does not consider transcripts that come from applicants or that have been in the applicant's possession as official.
 Transcripts that are in a language other than English must be accompanied with English translations.
-For more information on transcripts, go here.
+For more information on transcripts, click on the Transcripts tab above.

-All international students are required to check-in at the Applied English Center (AEC) upon arrival on campus.
+All international students and those who are indicate that English is not their first language are required to check-in at the Applied English Center (AEC) upon arrival on campus.
 At that time, the AEC will confirm the student's level of English proficiency and determine if additional English courses are required.

 4. Submit the application and pay the application fee

 Initial review and admission recommendation are completed by the program to which you applied.
 Additional information about the application process is available here.